 Are Naturopathic Doctors, NDs, real doctors?

 No offense taken, we get this question a lot!
 Yes, we’re real doctors.
-To practice in Maine, NDs must be graduates of one of four in-residence, doctoral-level naturopathic medical schools accredited by the U.S. Department of Education.
+To practice in Maine, NDs must graduate from one of four in-residence, doctoral-level naturopathic medical schools accredited by the U.S. Department of Education.
 Graduates of the Canadian College of Naturopathic Medicine are also eligible.
 These schools require more than 4,000 hours of education and training.
 We are educated in the same basic Western medical sciences as MDs, including physiology, microbiology, immunology, gastroenterology, obstetrics, and more, as well as areas specific to Naturopathic Medicine.